agustindangelo/EEO-Tests/README.md

 npm run cy:ui
 ```

-Run the tests from the CLI
+Run the tests from the CLI and generate Mochawesome report
 ```
 npm run cy:run
 ```
+tests execution reports should be available at `mochawesome-report/`

 # Run WebdriverIO tests
 ```